PupilEarthquake/mathxr/content/about/_index.md

 <--->
 ## Hi

-I'm Xiao, a master's student in basic mathematics, with a focus on group theory.
+I'm Xiao, a master's student in mathematics, with a focus on group theory.

 {{% /columns %}}